 How long will group shots take?

-Think about past weddings you have been to, which one did you enjoy the best the one where you spent an hour being called out for photographs, or the one where you don’t even remember the photos happening and got to enjoy the food, drink and chat.
+Think about past weddings you have been to, which one did you enjoy the best?
+The one where you spent an hour being called out for photographs (I’m guessing this is not all that fun!) or the one where you don’t even remember the photos happening and got to enjoy the food, drink and a good old chat.

 When is best to do the photos?